-In 2021, John coauthored the College's Covid vaccine requirement for students and staff and helped implement a mask mandate and other Covid safety measures.
-These policies helped ensure that reopening after the Covid shutdowns occured safely and without major outbreaks.
+In 2021, John coauthored the College's COVID vaccine requirement for students and staff and helped implement a mask mandate and other COVID safety measures.
+These policies helped ensure that reopening after the COVID shutdowns occurred safely and without major outbreaks.
+Read More

 John Rizzo was first elected to the San Francisco City College Board of Trustees in November 2006.
 He is currently the Vice President of the Board of Trustees and chairs the Board's Facilities Committee.
 He also serves on the Board's Budget Committee.

 As Facilities Chair, John Rizzo works to ensure that new building projects meet the needs of current and future students, and are completed on time and on budget.
 He is currently working several projects that will replace dilapidated old buildings with state-of-the-art teaching facilities that are clean, green buildings with a low carbon footprint.
 He worked on an agreement with a developer to provide teacher housing at Ocean Campus and is now working to provide much-needed student housing.

 On the Budget Committee, John has pursued responsible budget solutions in a time of COVID-induced nationwide enrollment decline.